microsoft/nni/docs/en_US/HowToDebug.md

 ### NNI controller

-All possible errors that happen when launching NNI can be found here.
+All possible errors that happen when launching an NNI experiment can be found here.

 You can use `nnictl log stderr` to find error information.
-Or find it in `~/nni/nnictl/log/stderr`.

 ### Experiment Root Directory
 Every experiment has a root folder, which is shown on the right-top corner of webUI.
 Or you could assemble it by replacing the `experiment_id` with your actual experiment_id in path `~/nni/experiment/experiment_id/` in case of webUI failure. `experiment_id` could be seen when you run `nnictl create ...` to create a new experiment.

-Under the root path, there is a directory named `log`, where `nnimanager.log` and `dispatcher.log` are there.
+Under that directory, there is a directory named `log`, where `nnimanager.log` and `dispatcher.log` are placed.

 ### Trial Root Directory

 Usually in webUI, you can click `+` in the left of every trial to expand it to see each trial's log path.

-Also there is another directory under experiment root directory, named `trials-local`, which stores all the trials run.
-Every trial has a unique id that is the name of its root directory.
+Besides, there is another directory under experiment root directory, named `trials-local` for local mode (or `trials` for remote mode), which stores all the trials.
+Every trial has a unique id as its directory name.
 In this directory, a file named `stderr` records trial error and another named `trial.log` records this trial's log.

 ## Different kinds of errors